contensis/contensis.github.io/docs-src/content-types/field-editors/editor-Image.md

 # Image field editor
 This field editor allows an author to make single or multiple selections of images that have been uploaded to Contensis.

-Selection is made in an images gallery.
+Selection is made in an image gallery.
 Single or multiple selection of images is determined by the allow multiple field setting.

 ## Settings
 | Setting name | Summary|